dqve/sublime-dev/ckavup9rl07iebbs1y2u9o3e8.md

 In our example, the look-up time is related to the size of our input because we will be looping through every item within the array.
 Therefore the larger the input, the greater the amount of time it takes to execute the function.
 Do note that if the array had only one index, it would have a constant time look-up.

-To further clarify, let's assume we still had pieces of paper on the table, and I asked you to pick out a specific name.
-You would have to look through every piece of paper until you found the one with that particular name.
-Now think about if this table was a very long one filled with lots of tiny pieces of paper.
+To further clarify, let's assume we still had pieces of paper on the table, and I asked you to pick piece of paper and call out the name written on it.
+You would have to look through every piece of paper calling out names.
+Now think about if this table was a very long one filled with lots of tiny pieces of paper, that could potentially take a lot of time.
 Your search is directly related to the number of pieces of paper on the table.

 # O(log(n)) - Logarithmic Time Complexity: